 Why You Should Visit Cuba!

-Few nations across the world have the same aura and mystic ring to it as Cuba.
+Few nations across the world have the same aura and mystic ring to them as Cuba.

 If you prefer (or also like) the buzzing nightlife, there is no place quite like Havana for that.